GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

 11. ***METADATA***.
 This defines optional metadata to be set for the VM.
 Ex: { key1 = "val", key2 = "val2"}
 12. ***LABELS***.
 This defines key value pairs to set as labels when the VMs are created.
 Ex: { key1 = "val", key2 = "val2"}
 13. ***STARTUP_COMMAND***.
 This defines the startup command to run when the VM starts up.
 Ex: python /usr/cp/train.py
 14. ***ORCHESTRATOR_TYPE***.
 This defines the Orchestrator type to be set up on the VMs.
-The current supported orchestrator types are
+The currently supported orchestrator types are
     -  __ray__: A Ray cluster is created using the MIG instances.
     -  __gke__: A private GKE cluster is created with private nodepool following the recommendations from the GKE team.
 15. ***GCS_MOUNT_LIST***.
 This defines the list of GCS buckets to mount.
 The format is `<bucket1>:</mount/path1>,<bucket2>:</mount/path2>`.
 For example: GCS_MOUNT_LIST=test-gcs-bucket-name:/usr/trainfiles